BartBi/Spektrum-foto/readme.md

 ----------------

-Photography website with small portfolio, contact and about me section. sd
+Photography website with small portfolio, contact and about me section.